temporalio/documentation/kb/prometheus-grafana-setup.md

          group: 'sdk-metrics'
 ```

-In this example, Prometheus is configured to scrape at 10 seconds interval, and to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets `host.docker.internal:8077` and `host.docker.internal:8078`.
+In this example, Prometheus is configured to scrape at 10-second intervals and to listen for Cluster metrics on `host.docker.internal:8000` and SDK metrics on two targets, `host.docker.internal:8077` and `host.docker.internal:8078`.
-The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK, and can be used to create Workers and make Client API calls to start Workflow Executions, send Signals, Queries etc. See the [SDK Metrics](#sdk-metrics-setup) section for details.
+The `8077` and `8078` ports must be set on `WorkflowServiceStubs` in your application code with your preferred SDK.
+You can use these ports to create Workers and make Client API calls to start Workflow Executions and send Signals and Queries.
+See the [SDK Metrics](#sdk-metrics-setup) section for details.
 You can set up as many targets as required.

 For more details on how to configure Prometheus, refer the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/).

-To check whether you’re receiving your metrics data, restart your local docker-compose Temporal Cluster (with the configuration provided in the examples here) and check:
+To check whether you’re receiving your metrics data, restart your local docker-compose Temporal Cluster (with the configuration provided in the examples here) and check the following ports:

-- [localhost:8000/metrics](http://localhost:8000/metrics) - this is the port you’re exposing your Cluster metrics on.
-You should see all the Cluster metrics emitted when you start up your local docker-compose Temporal Cluster.
+- [localhost:8000/metrics](http://localhost:8000/metrics) - The port for exposing your Cluster metrics.
+  You should see all the Cluster metrics emitted when you start your local docker-compose Temporal Cluster.
-- [localhost:8077/metrics](http://localhost:8077/metrics) - this is the port you’re exposing your SDK metrics on.
+- [localhost:8077/metrics](http://localhost:8077/metrics) - The port for exposing your SDK metrics.
   Depending on whether you have set this port on the Client that is starting your Worker or your Workflow Executions, the related metrics should show when you start your Worker or Workflow Execution.
-- [localhost:8078/metrics](http://localhost:8078/metrics) - this is the port you’re exposing your SDK metrics on.
+- [localhost:8078/metrics](http://localhost:8078/metrics) - The port for exposing your SDK metrics.
   Depending on whether you have set this port on the Client that is starting your Worker or your Workflow Executions, the related metrics should show when you start your Worker or Workflow Execution.
-- [localhost:9090/](http://localhost:9090/) - this is the port set for Prometheus detail; Go to Status > Targets to check the statuses of all your Prometheus target endpoints.
+- [localhost:9090/](http://localhost:9090/) - The port for Prometheus detail.
+  Go to **Status > Targets** to check the statuses of your Prometheus target endpoints.

 ## Grafana configuration

-With Prometheus set up, set up Grafana to use Prometheus as a data source.
+With Prometheus configured, set up Grafana to use Prometheus as a data source.

 For example, in the modified local docker-compose Temporal Cluster setup described in the previous section, create a separate container with port 8085 for Grafana.